oseimishaella385-cell/global-economic-analysis-sql-powerbi/README.md

 ---

 ## 1. Project Overview
+In recent years, the increased cost of living has become a significant global issue, making it difficult for many people to maintain their standard of living.
+This project was motivated by the desire to understand how living costs compare with average annual salaries across different countries, and to explore which countries offer the greatest affordability.

+Problem statement
+" A high salary does not necessarily mean a better quality of life if the cost of living is also high"

+Approach
+Datasets from the OECD and Numbeo were reviewed and consolidated into a single analytical dataset.
+I then developed an interactive Power BI dashboard to compare countries using salary, cost of living, purchasing power, and a custom Salary Value Score to evaluate overall affordability.

+The analysis showed that countries with the highest salaries were not always the most affordable.
+Using the Salary Value Score, the project identified [Top Country] as offering one of the strongest balances between salary and living costs, demonstrating that affordability depends on both income and the cost of goods and services rather than salary alone.

+Using SQL
 <!--
   Write 3–5 sentences in plain language.
   Cover: context → problem → approach → outcome.